vkhafizov/capibara/README.md

 - **Energy**: Let your pet sleep to recover energy
 - **Hydration**: Give water to increase this stat

-If any stat reaches zero, your capybara will pass away and you'll need to start over.
+If any stat reaches zero, your capybara will run away and you'll need to start over.

 ## Mobile Installation